ibm-cloud-docs/Db2onCloud/about.md

 For information about the plans and configurations supported on IBM Cloud, see [here](https://cloud.ibm.com/docs/Db2onCloud?topic=Db2onCloud-about).

-This set of documentation covers the detailed commands and reference topics for the Db2 engine that powers Db2 on Cloud.
+This set of documentation covers the detailed commands and reference topics for the Db2 engine that powers Db2 SaaS.
 To find the IBM Cloud documentation for the offering, see [here](https://cloud.ibm.com/docs/Db2onCloud?topic=Db2onCloud-about).
 The IBM Cloud documentation covers the high-level functionality for the cloud offering, and refers back to this set of documentation where appropriate.{: warning}

 ### Standard Plan